Bibek200/Bibek-portfolio-/README.md

 While this project primarily focuses on the front-end aspects of an e-commerce website, it provides a solid foundation for further development and integration with back-end technologies.
 This could include features such as user authentication, shopping cart functionality, payment gateways, and order processing systems.

-Overall, this project demonstrates proficiency in HTML, CSS, and responsive web design principles.
-It showcases the ability to create a visually appealing and user-friendly e-commerce website, incorporating essential components such as product listings, promotional banners, and user account management.
-With further development and integration with back-end technologies, this project could evolve into a fully-functional online store capable of handling transactions and order management.